Exhibition Data Capture Methods

 So you have looked at all the data capture methods, set up all your plans/workflows and are now at the show ready to meet the leads and get their juicy contact details.
 Now the challenge is how do you get them to actually hand their details over?
 That is where I come in, I specialise in increasing the amount of leads my clients capture at shows.
 I do this by becoming part of your team throughout the show and using magic to stop people passing the stand.
 Once I have stopped people, I check that they qualify as a potential customer, if they do I will connect them to your team warmed up and ready for a sales conversation which should end with capturing their data.
 Having me doing this can increase conversations with leads by 20%-60%.

 I hope this article has been useful.
-If you have any questions regarding data capture, or if you would like to talk about how I can use magic to increase the amount of leads you speak to, then please contact me on email@example.com or 07512 322 673.
+If you have any questions regarding data capture, or if you would like to talk about how I can use magic to increase the amount of leads you speak to, then please email me on firstname.lastname@example.org.